MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 ![Collaborators group](../images//WpA/Use/ext-collab-page-settings-collaborators.png)

 >[!Note]
-> Applying any **Group by** menu settings to the **Collaborators** group currently affects all the collaboration graphs simultaneously, with the exception of those graphs related to domains.
+> Applying any **Group by** menu settings to the **Collaborators** group currently affects all the collaboration graphs simultaneously, with the exception of the domain-related graphs.

 ### Filters